 Ditching the junk food and eating a more healthy, well-rounded diet is vitally important for fertility.
 Make sure that your body is getting plenty of vitamins and minerals, as well as staying adequately hydrated.
 This is one of the key factors, to eat healthily, in maintaining healthy sperm.

 Keep fit & having a normal BMI.

 Keeping yourself fit helps to keep your hormone levels in check.
 Carrying excess fat places a huge strain on the body and affects your blood chemistry.
 Having a normal Body Mass Index (BMI) has also shown a relationship between sperm health.

 Keeping your testicles cool helps to promote healthy sperm production.
 Wear loose clothing wherever possible, and don’t spend too long in the hot tub or sauna.
 Also be aware of heat sources such as laptops.

-If you would like further advice, or want to book a consultation, don’t hesitate to contact us today.
+If you would like further advice on maintaining healthy sperm, or want to book a consultation, don’t hesitate to contact us today.